Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Algorithm

-\textbf{Learning the DAG:} Our proposed Algorithm \texttt{PerturbLearn} (Algorithm \ref{alg:spwt2graph}) learns the DAG iteratively starting from sink nodes.
-Suppose one could find a latent variable that influences only one attribute and suppose that the causal graph is a DAG, then that attribute should have no children.
-Therefore that node is added to the graph (and the corresponding latent is associated with it) (Lines $13-17$ in Algorithm \ref{alg:spwt2graph}) and removed from the weight matrix (Lines $33-34$ in Algorithm \ref{alg:spwt2graph}).
+\texttt{PerturbLearn} constructs the attribute graph iteratively starting from sink nodes (Algorithm \ref{alg:spwt2graph}).
+Suppose one could find a latent variable that influences only one attribute and suppose that the graph is a DAG, then that attribute should have no children.
+Therefore that node is added to the graph (and the corresponding latent is associated with it) (Line \ref{line:add_node} in Algorithm \ref{alg:spwt2graph}) and removed from the weight matrix (Lines \ref{line:drop_latents}--\ref{line:drop_attrs} in Algorithm \ref{alg:spwt2graph}).
 Sometimes, during this recursion, there may be no latent variable that may be found to affect a single remaining attribute.
-We find a subset with smallest influence and add a confounding arrow between those attributes and add it to the graph (Lines $24-29$).
-Now, if this latent affects any other downstream nodes previously removed, then we draw an edge from the current set of attributes to them (Lines $30$).
-After the recursive procedure is performed, we obtain the transitive reduction \cite{aho1972transitive} of the resulting DAG (Line $36$).
+We find a subset with smallest influence (Lines \ref{line:num_influence}--\ref{line:min_subset}) and add a confounding arrow between those attributes (Lines \ref{line:confounded}--\ref{line:confounded_end}) and add it to the graph.
+Now, if this latent affects any other downstream nodes previously removed, then we draw an edge from the current set of attributes to them (Lines \ref{line:children}--\ref{line:add_edges}).
+In other words, we assume influences can be explained via mediation through attributes rather than direct influence from the latents.
+After the recursive procedure is performed, we obtain the transitive reduction \citep{aho1972transitive} of the resulting DAG (Line \ref{line:trans_red}).
 It is the minimal unique edge subgraph that preserves all ancestral relations.
-This would be the minimal causal model that would still preserve all latent-attribute influence relationships.
+This would be the minimal graphical model that would still preserve all latent-attribute influence relationships.
 See Figure \ref{fig:perturblearn} for a visualization of this process on a toy example.

-\textbf{Validating the Causal DAG on a Downstream Task} We then investigate how the causal graph learned from the latent variables of a pre-trained autoencoder can help learn a predictor for an attribute from other attributes and possibly latent variables that can generalize on out-of-distribution (OOD) data.
-Suppose we want to predict the property $a_i(x)$, then using the DAG we actually look at the Markov Blanket of $a_i$, \textit{i.e.} the set of attributes $\mathrm{MB}(a_i) \subset A \cup Z$ which makes it independent of the rest of the variables.
-Usually, this is all parents, children, and co-parents in a causal DAG including any latent variables (which we know because we have access to $z$ for every $x$).